 Cross-Validation in Data Mining Designer

 You can perform cross-validation by using the Cross-Validation tab of the Mining Accuracy Chart view in either SQL Server Management Studio or SQL Server Development Studio.

 To see an example of how to create a cross-validation report using the user interface, see Create a Cross-Validation Report.

 Cross-Validation Stored Procedures

 For advanced users, cross-validation is also available in the form of fully parameterized system stored procedures.
-You can run the stored procedures by connecting to an instance of SQL Server 2016 Analysis Services (SSAS) from SQL Server Management Studio, or from any managed code application.
+You can run the stored procedures by connecting to an instance from SQL Server Management Studio, or from any managed code application.

 The stored procedures are grouped by mining model type.
 One set of stored procedures works with clustering models only.
 The other set of stored procedures works with other mining models.

 For each type of mining model, clustered or non-clustered, the stored procedures perform cross-validation in two separate phases.

 For the first phase, you call a system stored procedure that creates as many partitions as you specify within the data set, and returns accuracy results for each partition.
 For each metric, Analysis Services then calculates the mean and standard deviation for the partitions.

 In the second phase, you call a different set of stored procedures.
 These stored procedures do not partition the data set, but generate accuracy results for the specified data set as a whole.
 If you have already partitioned and processed a mining structure, you can call this second set of stored procedures to get just the results.